RivaD2/node-app/node-app/notes.md

         -this is used to override the past templates -all templates go in folder called views which is in root of application `app.set('views', './views');`
+    - when building RESTful services, templating engines are not necessarily needed

 */